-Driving the most spectacular roads of Argentina
+What are the most spectacular roads in Argentina?

 Located in Catamarca Province, Argentina, Cuesta de la Chilca is an astonishing piece of mountain road engineering.
 It climbs sharply via 27 hairpin turns tightly stacked one on top of another.
 It's an improbable road clinging to the edge of the cliff.